Convergence of hybrid slice sampling via spectral gap: Introduction

 The first inequality implies that whenever there exists a spectral gap of the simple slice sampler and $\beta_k \to 0$, then there is a spectral of the hybrid slice sampler.
 The second inequality of \eqref{eq: ineq} verifies a very intuitive result, namely that the simple slice sampler is always better than the hybrid one.

 We demonstrate how to apply our main theorem in different settings.
 First, we consider a stepping-out shrinkage slice sampler, suggested in \cite{Ne03}, in a simple bimodal $1$-dimensional setting.
-Next we turn to the $d$-dimensional case and on each slice perform a single step of the hit-and-run algorithm, studied in \cite{Sm84,BeRoSm93,Lo99}.
-Using our main theorem, under very weak assumptions, we prove equivalence of the spectral gap (and hence geometric ergodicity) of this hybrid hit-and-run on the slice and the simple slice sampler.
+Next we turn to the $d$-dimensional case and on each slice perform a single step of the hit-and-run algorithm, studied in \cite{BeRoSm93,Lo99,Sm84}.
+Using our main theorem we prove equivalence of the spectral gap (and hence geometric ergodicity) of this hybrid hit-and-run on the slice and the simple slice sampler.
+Let us also mention here that in \cite{RuUl15} the hit-and-run algorithm, hybrid hit-and-run on the slice and simple slice sampler are compared, according to covariance ordering \cite{Mi01}, to a random walk Metropolis algorithm.
 Finally, we combine the stepping-out shrinkage and hit-and-run slice sampler.
 The resulting algorithm is practical and easily implementable in multidimensional settings.
-For this version we again show equivalence of the spectral gap and geometric ergodicity with the simple slice sampler for fairly general multidimensional bimodal targets.
+For this version we again show equivalence of the spectral gap and geometric ergodicity with the simple slice sampler for multidimensional bimodal targets.

 Further note that we consider single auxiliary variable methods to keep the arguments simple.
 We believe that a similar analysis can also be done if one considers multi auxiliary variable methods.